TiendaNube/api-docs/resources/discounts/index.md

 Each application that wants to work with promotions should interact with the Tiendanube/Nuvemshop API to create promotions and validate their business rules based on the cart information sent to a specific endpoint on the partner's side.

-**Disclaimer**: The use of these applications for multi-currency stores is not recommended.
-Their behavior may not be as desired.
+**Disclaimer**: Currently, the use of multicurrency is not supported.
+For this reason, its use is not recommended in stores with this feature.

 ## Accountabilities<a name="accountabilities"></a>